 Ichetucknee Springs State Park is all about the water.
-Eight springs that combine to form the Ichetucknee River, to be exact.
+Or the eight springs that combine to form the Ichetucknee River, to be exact.
 The natural water fountains produce a staggering 223 million gallons of freshwater each day.
 That’s woofin’ amazing!

 With springs and the river as the main draw, this park is